nineflowAmin/daniel-kereama.github.io/_posts/2025-12-09-beyond-static-rag-closing-the-feedback-loop.md

 ---
 layout: post
-title: "Beyond Static RAG: Closing the Feedback Loop 🧠"
+title: "🧠 Memory Systems Series (Part 1): Beyond Static RAG—Closing the Feedback Loop"
 date: 2025-12-09 10:00:00 +0000
 categories: [rag, memory-systems, ai-architecture, vector-databases, feedback-loops]
 description: "Moving from read-only RAG to a closed-loop memory system where agents evolve through continuous feedback.
 The system remembers not just facts, but how it reasoned—developing personality through vector accumulation."
 excerpt: "Most RAG implementations are strictly read-only.
 We've been working on solving the 'amnesic agent' problem by moving from a linear pipeline to a closed loop.
 The goal isn't just storage—it's evolution."
 post_slug: "beyond-static-rag-closing-the-feedback-loop"
+series: "Memory Systems"
+series_part: 1
 ---

 {% include author-blurb.html %}